Year 3 (Ruby Class)

 Home learning

 A home learning task will be set on EdShed (including MathShed) weekly, and should be completed by the following Wednesday.
 Your child's login can be found in their home learning book- ask your child's class teacher if you have any difficulties accessing the sites.
-Children will also be provided with termly topic tasks in their home learning book, which are optional additional tasks.
-Completed topic home learning tasks will be recognised and celebrated in class and may be shown in school assemblies.
+Children will also be provided with termly wider curriculum tasks in their home learning book, which are optional additional tasks.
+Completed home learning tasks will be recognised and celebrated in class and may be shown in school assemblies.

 Other activities: